With the Workiva Carbon connector, you can use commands in a chain to efficiently transfer carbon accounting data within Workiva.

 - Under Properties, enter the connector's details:

 Property Details Username Enter the username of the connector's integration user.
 Password Enter the password for the Username property.
-Connection URL Enter the URL for the connection; to connect to Workiva Carbon in the United States: jdbc:snowflake://pu59769.east-us-2.azure.snowflakecomputing.com/
+Connection URL Enter the URL for the connection: - For US Production:

 - Select the environments to use with the connection, and click Save.